101 Dalmatians (1996 film): Plot

-With the family devastated at the loss of their puppies, Pongo uses the twilight bark to carry the message via the dogs and other animals of Great Britain, while Roger and Anita notify the Metropolitan Police.
-Anita realizes Cruella was behind the kidnapping of the puppies.
-She confirms her suspicion when she shows Roger her portfolio.
-An Airedale Terrier follows Jasper and Horace to the mansion, and finds all of them inside, before helping them escape under the duo's noses.
+With the family devastated at the loss of their puppies, Pongo uses the twilight bark to carry the message via the dogs and other animals of the United Kingdom, while Roger and Anita notify the police.
+Anita realizes Cruella was behind the kidnappings and confirms her suspicion when she shows Roger and Nanny her portfolio.
+An Airedale Terrier named Kipper follows Jasper and Horace to the mansion, and finds all of the puppies, who he helps escape under the duo's noses.
 They make their way to a nearby farm, where they are later joined by Pongo and Perdita.
-Cruella arrives at the mansion and soon discovers what has happened.
+Cruella arrives at the mansion and discovers what has happened.
 Angry with the thieves' failure, she decides to carry out the job herself.
-After several mishaps, Jasper and Horace discover nearby police looking for Cruella and hand themselves in.
+After several mishaps, Jasper and Horace discover nearby police looking for Cruella and hand themselves in, joining Skinner who was attacked in defense while trying to capture a puppy who had been left behind.
+Cruella tracks the puppies to the farm and tries to capture them, but the farm animals incapacitate her.
+The police arrive and arrest Cruella, before sending the puppies home.

-Cruella tracks the puppies to the farm where they are hiding and tries to kill them.
-The farm animals carry out a plan to take down Cruella while the puppies escape.
-They steal her hat, drop a pig on her, cause her to fall into a vat of molasses and finally get flung into a pigpen, defeating her.
-The police arrive just in time to arrest a now filthy Cruella who is taken into custody along with Jasper, Horace and Skinner.
-As she berates them for their failures as well as the downfall of her business and reputation, they are all sprayed by the skunk that snuck into her car before she went to the farm.

-All of the fleeing dalmatians are found and sent home via the Suffolk Constabulary.
 Pongo, Perdita and their puppies are reunited with Roger, Anita and Nanny.
-After being informed that the remaining 84 puppies have no home to go to, as they have not yet been claimed by their original owners, they decide to adopt them.
-Roger designs a successful video game featuring dalmatian puppies as the protagonists and Cruella as the villain, with this success they move out of London to the countryside with their millions.
-Roger and Anita have a baby girl, and a year later the puppies have grown up with puppies of their own.
+After being informed that the remaining 84 puppies have no home to go to, as they have not yet been claimed by any owners, they decide to adopt them.
+Roger finally creates a successful video game, featuring Dalmatian puppies as the protagonists and Cruella as the villain.
+With this success, they move out of London to the countryside with their millions.
+Roger and Anita have a baby girl, while the dogs grow up with puppies of their own.